 What’s the Difference: Nail Shanks

-If there were one overarching authority on fasteners, it would be the International Code Council.
+If there’s one overarching authority on fasteners, it’s the International Code Council.
 They classify smooth-shank nails as “common” and screw- or ring-shank nails as “deformed,” and specify where they have to be used within an assembly.
 Deformed nails are only really required in high-wind zones and in some subfloor assemblies.

 However, you don’t need to be faced with plywood-ripping winds to understand the value of each type.
 You can get better building results by simply relying on the best product.
 Each nail is available in loose or…